 This dish can easily be an interesting side dish for Thanksgiving.
 If you have gluten-free guests or those who prefer healthy options, they will appreciate the effort.

-Is Buckwheat Healthy?
+Is Roasted Buckwheat Healthy?

 - Water or vegetable broth